TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 8/Jeremiah 8.8.md

 ---

-How do ye say, We are wise, and the law of Jehovah is with us?
-But, behold, the false pen of the scribes hath wrought falsely.
+How do you say, We are wise, and the law of Yahweh is with us?
+But, behold, the false pen of the scribes has worked falsely.